prek-no/intellipush-sdk/README.md

 ### TypeScript

-This package delivers it's own typings.
+This package delivers its own typings.
 If you have any problems with typings, add the package to the `types` array in your `tsconfig.json`:

 ```json
 {